create3000/x_ite/docs/_posts/components/HAnim/HAnimSegment.md

 ## Overview

-Each body segment is stored in an HAnimSegment node.
-HAnimSegment contains Coordinate/CoordinateDouble with containerField='coord', HAnimDisplacer with containerField='displacers' and Shape or grouping nodes with containerField='children'.
+HAnimSegment node contains Shape geometry for each body segment, providing a visual representation of the skeleton segment.
+Parent/child translation and rotation relationships are defined in ancestor/descendant HAnimSegment nodes.
+HAnimSegment contains Coordinate|CoordinateDouble with containerField='coord', HAnimDisplacer with containerField='displacers' and Shape or grouping nodes with containerField='children'.

 The HAnimSegment node belongs to the **HAnim** component and its default container field is *children.* It is available since X3D version 3.0 or later.